 - InfoEd SPIN: The world's largest online funding opportunity database with a robust set of features that includes the ability to save search criteria for automated searching and delivery of results.
 To get up and running in SPIN in just a few minutes, please contact Erika Waday to request the SPIN Quick Start Guide.

-Dedicated support with grant and research proposal writing:
+Internal grant writing and research proposal resources

 Find grants for work within specific agencies:

 - National Science Foundation (NSF) an independent federal agency.

 - National Institutes of Health (NIH) Office of Extramural Research is the nation's medical research agency.
 The NIH also has an advanced search page to help narrow down your grants.

 Learn more about getting grants, including federal grants and outside foundations:

 - Grants.gov is the central place to find and apply for federal grants.
 This site lists all current discretionary funding opportunities from 26 agencies of the United States government.